 Interested in working with people?
 Want to make a difference?
 Enjoy identifying, analyzing and solving problems?
 Like being challenged by a variety of situations and technologies?
 Does becoming a CPA firm partner or a CEO sound like something worth thinking about?

-If you answered yes to any of the above, consider our Bachelor of Science in Accountancy degree program.
+If you answered yes to any of the above, consider our bachelor's degree in accountancy.

 With a degree in accounting your career choices are limitless.
 You can choose to work in assurance, consulting, corporate accounting/finance, financial analysis/venture capital, financial planning, non-for-profit/government or tax consulting services.
 Explore information for future undergraduate students at the W. P. Carey School of Business.

 The accounting program at the W. P. Carey School of Business is fully accredited by the Association to Advance Collegiate Schools of Business.
 It is consistently ranked among the top public programs in the nation.

 The undergraduate program begins with ACC 194 — Leadership, Ethics, Accountability & Professionalism (LEAP).
 LEAP will provide you with tools and resources to help you achieve a successful transition from high school to college, and ultimately to your career.
 You and your peer freshman accounting majors will also begin the process of networking as each Friday afternoon for your first two months at ASU you meet with representatives of major accounting firms to discuss a specific element of the LEAP program.